KeckObservatoryArchive/data-evaluation-and-processing/doc/quickstart.md

 ## Run pyDEP
-- **(IMPORTANT: If testing, be sure to set the tpx flag to 0 so you do not attempt insert/update the koatpx table!)**
+- **IMPORTANT: If testing, be sure to set the command line tpx flag to 0 so you do not insert/update the koatpx table!**
 - NOTE: pyDEP normally looks for fits files in specific server directories and that were created or modified in the past 24 hours defined by the date you are archiving.
 To override this for testing, we use the --modtimeOverride and --searchDir options below.
-Your test fits files still should match the instrument and date you are running (see DATE-OBS keyword).
+Your test fits files header data should match the instrument and date you are running (check DATE-OBS keyword).

 - Example run commands: